Course Description and Intended Audience

 Upon conclusion of this program, participants should be able to:

-- Review what 3D printing is and how it can be applied to imaging data to create anatomic models
+- Summarize what 3D printing technology is and how it can be applied to imaging data to create anatomic models

-- Review the role anatomic models play in pre-operative surgical planning in urologic, neurosurgical, orthopedic, dental, thoracic, physical medicine and rehabilitation, thoracic and complex cardiac patients.
+- Discuss the role anatomic models play in pre-operative surgical planning

 Course Date and Location